+Congregation Meldrum & Bourtie

+Presbytery Gordon

+Which building(s) does this risk assessment relate to?
+Meldrum Church

+Name of assessor(s) W. Paterson, W. Dalzell

+Date 23 rd June 2020

+Date of review 6th June 2021 (Moving to Level 1)

+Signature

+Hazards associated with the coronavirus pandemic Potential risks to members of the congregation, volunteers and visitors to the church caused by hazards Control measures Further actions required --- ------------------ --------------------------

+Infection prevention, cleaning and members, volunteers and visitors Safety

+As church buildings reopen after the restrictions on places of worship are eased, congregations must ensure that their buildings are safe and do not increase the risk of virus transmission.

-Congregation Meldrum & Bourtie Presbytery Gordon Which building(s) does this risk assessment Meldrum Church relate to?
-Name of assessor(s) W. Paterson, W. Dalzell Date 23rd June 2020 Date of review Signature Potential risks to members Hazards associated of the congregation.
-Further actions with the coronavirus volunteers and visitors to Control measures required pandemic the church caused by hazards Infection prevention, cleaning and members, volunteers and visitors Safety As church buildings There is a direct threat to The congregation will comply with reopen after the anyone who enters a church its statutory duty to provide a safe restrictions on places building due to its public environment, with particular of worship are eased, nature that they may be reference to the Covid-19 exposed to Covid-19. congregations must pandemic by: ensure that their People can catch the virus buildings are safe and from others who are infected ensure that all members. do not increase the in the following ways: Publicise a summary volunteers and visitors are risk of virus virus moves from aware of the infection of measures being transmission. person-to-person in prevention and control taken on the church droplets from the nose or precautions that are in place website. mouth spread when a within your buildings and the person with the virus behavior expected of them during the pandemic to keep coughs or exhales themselves and others safe the virus can survive for 72 hours or longer on surfaces which people require all members, volunteers have touched or and visitors to practice physical Welcoming coughed on, etc. distancing when in or around personnel to people can pick up the your building, including outside reinforce message. virus by breathing in the areas droplets or by touching Welcoming team to contaminated surfaces be briefed prior to The congregation will communicate and then touching their being on duty. and reinforce key Government eyes or mouth
+There is a direct threat to anyone who enters a church building due to its public nature that they may be exposed to Covid-19.

+People can catch the virus from others who are infected in the following ways:

+- virus moves from person-toperson in droplets from the nose or mouth spread when a person with the virus coughs or exhales - the virus can survive for 72 hours or longer on surfaces which people have touched or coughed on, etc. - people can pick up the virus by breathing in the droplets or by touching contaminated surfaces and then touching their eyes or mouth

 Not all people infected with Covid-19 show symptoms.
-Therefore, it is vitally important that reasonable precautions are in place and followed at all times. public health messages to all members, volunteers and visitors who visit their buildings:
+Therefore, it is vitally important that reasonable precautions are in place and followed at all times.